yiruyang2025/yiruyang2025.github.io/_posts/2025-05-01-Model Structures - 25.md

 - More than 3–4 layers in fully connected networks
 - 10+ layers in convolutional networks
-- Or even hundreds of layers in modern transformers like GPT and BERT
+- Or even hundreds of layers in modern transformers like GPT

 <br>